JeremyCollinsMPI/Last-Write-Wins-Element-Set/README.md

 merge_with(LWW): finds the latest add timestamp for each element in the LWW and the LWW to be merged with, and the latest remove timestamp for each element.  a new add_set and remove_set are produced for the first LWW, with the latest add and remove timestamps.

+## Tests

+test1: adding and removing elements in a LWW

+test2: merging two LWW's which have different elements

+test3: merging two LWW's, one which has removed an element after it has been added to the other

+test4: adding and removing an element simultaneously with a bias of adding

+test5: adding and removing an element simultaneously with a bias of removing